 There are multiple methods to sharpen your knife, depending on your time and cost.

 • Steel sharpener: Sharpen the knife manually, using a steel sharpener. slowly stroke the knife down the length of the blade.
-Then, turn the knife to the other side of the edge and continue until desired sharpness is achieved .
+Then, turn the knife to the other side of the edge and continue until desired sharpness is achieved.

-• Electric sharpener: like manual steel sharpener, turn on the sharpener and slowly stroke the knife down the length of the blade.
-Then, turn the knife to the other side of the edge and continue until desired sharpness is achieved .
+• Electric sharpener: Like manual steel sharpener, turn on the sharpener and slowly stroke the knife down the length of the blade.
+Then, turn the knife to the other side of the edge and continue until desired sharpness is achieved.

 • Whetstone: Place the knife at an 15 degree angle to the stone and move it along the length blade.
 Repeat with the other side of the blade edge.